 Fehu symbolizes cattle – the foremost source of wealth for the Norse.
 It represents abundance, the fulfilment of your ambitions, and prosperity in all facets of life.

 Fehu’s raw expansive energy attracts abundance into your life.
-Wear this rune to fulfil your ambitions, amass prosperity, and luck.
+Try wearing a fehu rune pendant to fulfil your ambitions, and amass prosperity and luck.
 Focus its energies where you wish to achieve the most success in your life.

 Phonetic Value: U

 Summary: Aurochs (wild ox), life force, strength, and a period of good health.

 Uruz is the mother of manifestation – a shaping power that defines the origin and destiny of all things.
 It represents both mental and physical health.

 It can mean a challenge to your strength or the results of past actions coming to light (health-wise).

 Carry Uruz rune jewelry to strengthen your mental and physical health and manifest your destiny.

 Summary: Giant, thorn, defensive force, and disruption.

 Thurisaz represents Mjöllnir, the hammer of Thor, a destructive and protective force.